How to Engage in Environmental Policy

 NBS regularly spotlights key sustainability issues for business leaders.
 These issues have been identified by NBS’s Leadership Council, a group of Canadian businesses recognized for their leadership in sustainability.
 This month, the focus is on how companies can contribute to effective public policy.
 Dr. Graeme Auld, Dr. Alexandra Mallett, and Dr. Robert Slater of Carleton University tell businesses how and when to engage for maximum benefit.

-Public policies can have major implications for your company’s operations and profitability.
 If you’ve ever tried to comply with recycling requirements, or anticipate climate regulations, you know this all too well.
 Here, we’ll describe some common ways that government policies can affect your business — and how you can make policies work for you.

 - Policies may be uncertain, making it difficult for businesses to plan and smoothly adapt.